Combining Different V1 Brain Model Variants to Improve Robustness to Image Corruptions in CNNs: Results

 \subsection{Training with distillation improves VOneNet robustness against corruptions}

 While the Variants Ensemble is consistently more robust and has better clean accuracy than any of the individual variants, it is also computationally more expensive.
 Knowledge Distillation can be used to compress the knowledge in an ensemble (teacher) into a single model (student) \cite{hinton_distilling_2015, allen-zhu_towards_2021, lan_knowledge_nodate, chen_learning_nodate, greco_effective_2021, cui_knowledge_2017}.
-Using this technique, we separately trained a ResNet18, a standard VOneResNet18 and a No Noise variant by distilling the Variants Ensemble into these three models (Section \ref{models_training}).
+Using this technique, we trained a ResNet18, a standard VOneResNet18 and a No Noise variant by distilling the Variants Ensemble into these three models (Section \ref{models_training}).
 Interestingly, distillation has little effect on the performance of the standard ResNet18 and VOneResNet18 (Fig. \ref{fig:3}, Table \ref{table:distillation_accuracies}).
-While the first result using ResNet18 suggests that the VOneBlock in the student architecture is critical for the success of this approach, the latter result with the VOneResNet18 implies that stochasticity undermines the ability of the student to distill the knowledge in the teacher.
+While the first result using ResNet18 suggests that the VOneBlock in the student architecture is critical for the success of this approach, the latter implies that stochasticity undermines the ability of the student to distill the knowledge in the teacher.
 Surprisingly, we observed consistent and considerable improvement in the performance of the No Noise variant on clean images and all corruption categories (Fig. \ref{fig:3}, Table \ref{table:distillation_accuracies}).
 In fact, the distilled version of the No Noise variant performed nearly as well as ResNet18 on clean images (98\% relative accuracy) and considerably outperformed ResNet18 in all categories of corruptions (between 9\% and 21\% with 13\% overall).
-Still, it failed to come close to the performance of the much larger Variants Ensemble, showing that diversity at the level of the VOneBlock is required for the magnitude of the gains observed before.
-As a result, we developed a VOneNet model that can partially compress the knowledge in the Variants Ensemble, outperforming ResNet18 in all categories of corruptions while maintaining clean accuracy and using a similar architecture.
+Still, it failed to come close to the performance of the much larger Variants Ensemble, showing that diversity at the level of the VOneBlock is required for the gains observed before.
+Thus, we developed a VOneNet model that can partially compress the knowledge in the Variants Ensemble, outperforming ResNet18 in all categories of corruptions while maintaining clean accuracy.